B.-Y. Chen's inequality for $CR$-warped products in a locally conformal Kaehler space form: Abstract

-\begin{quotation} {\bf{Abstract.}} In this paper, we obtain a geometric inequality for the length of the second fundamental form in terms of the warping function of a CR-warped product submanifold in a locally conformal Kaehler space form.
-The inequality is discussed for the important subclass of locally conformal Kaehler manifolds i.e., Vaisman manifold. \end{quotation}
+In this paper, we obtain a geometric inequality between the length of the second fundamental form and the length of Lee form in terms of the warping function for a CR-warped product submanifold in a locally conformal Kaehler space form.
+The equality case is also investigated.
+Furthermore, the inequality is discussed for the important subclass of locally conformal Kaehler manifolds i.e., Vaisman manifold.